tkaefer/java-interview/topics/core/concurrency.md

 #### Data Visibility

 - When data is not synchronized, other thread might read stale data (due to caching of variables in CPU registers and L1, L2)
-- 64-bit operations can be treated as 2 32-bit operations, thus need to be synchronized
+- 64-bit operations can be treated as 2 32-bit operations and leads to "word tearing", thus need to be synchronized.
 - Synchronized keyword ensures other thread reads latest data
-- Volatile keyword does the same
+- Volatile keyword does the same (flush and refresh)
 - Semantics of volatile does not guarantee atomic increment!!
 Thus use volatile generally as status flags and such.
+- AtomicLong and AtomicInt class should be used for counters and AtomicRefernce for caches, used by internal classes and non blocking algorthim.

 Debugging tip: --server argument can hoist variables out of if condition (due to heavier optimization), while client JVM may not.
 Thus don&#39;t just think, if it works in client it works on server.